Rafael Burgos: International career

-Burgos received his first appearance with the El Salvador national football team in a game versus Panama, with the game ending in a loss of 1–0.
+Burgos received his first appearance with the El Salvador national team in a game versus Panama, with the game ending in a loss of 1–0.

-In his second cap with the El Salvador national football team, Burgos scored his first goal, on Costa Rican soil.
+In his second cap with El Salvador, Burgos scored his first goal, on Costa Rican soil.
 A feat that did not happen since 1991 when Raúl Díaz Arce, in the first edition the UNCAF tournament, scored on Costa Rican soil.

 Burgos was called up by José Luis Rugamas to train with the senior team in preparation for the 2011 Central American Cup in January 2010.
-Burgos scored the first goal for El Salvador for the year on January 14, 2011 in a 2–0 victory against Nicaragua.
+Burgos scored the first goal for El Salvador for the year on January 14, 2011, in a 2–0 victory against Nicaragua.

 On January 16, 2011, he scored two goals against Belize helping his team out with a 5–2 victory.
-On February 11, 2011, he scored another goal in a 2–3 loss in a friendly against Jamaica.
+On February 11, 2011, he scored another goal in a 3–2 loss in a friendly against Jamaica.

-Burgos scored his first goals in the World Cup Qualifications on November 15, 2011 against Suriname.
+Burgos scored his first goals in the World Cup Qualifications on November 15, 2011, against Suriname.
 His two goals in that game and the two goals of Osael Romero scored lead to a 4–0 victory.

 Burgos scored two goals against the "Oceania leader" New Zealand in a 2–2 draw.